Cookie Policy

 Learning Objectives:

-1. Use the historical thinking practices of contextualization and causation to analyze how the Industrial Revolution began, spread, and transformed societies during this era.
+1. Evaluate how the Industrial Revolution changed human communities and societies during this era.

 STEP 1